peter279k/today-co/README.md

 And glad that [@youmu257](https://github.com/youmu257) comes back to do this at his available time to do contributions for this repository.

-I will stop updating on this repository and creating new project with modern/latest PHP frameworks to keep this contiuning developemnt :).

 ## Introduction
 - This service will send the newsletters every week after subscribing the newsletter.